Reagan

 • Lack of alignment between market actors and policy goals

-• Low awareness of technologies and value proposition of upgrades, and lack of time to acquire knowledge; building owners and occupants, contractors
+• Low awareness of technologies and value propositions of upgrades, and lack of time to acquire knowledge for building owners, occupants, and contractors

 • Inconsistent access to clean buildings services and technologies across the state